begmuhommet/low-ops-docs/docs/getting-started/installation.md

 # Low Ops Platform setup

+## Prerequisites

+### Required packages

+Following binaries must be present on the machine with access to kubernetes api before starting:

+- kubectl `v1.28.0`
+- helm `v3.9.4`

+### Kubernetes

+LowOps platform requires a Kubernetes cluster.

+Curently supported versions are:

+- `1.27`

 ## Platform Foundation

 The platform foundation is an infrastructure level that has to provide a scalable, flexeble and extensible enviromnemt for the platform lifecycle.
 To build the platform foundation, you can use cloud providers or on-premise solutions that allow you to run managed or self-managed Kubernetes (k8s) clusters.